FusionAuth/fusionauth-site/site/_posts/2021-03-19-unio-fusionauth.md

 **Dan:** Can you tell me a bit about what Unio is currently up to?

 **Jason:** Sure.
-[Our website](https://getunio.com) lays out the details of the platform.
+[Our website](https://getunio.com) lays out the details of the platform, but we are a business messaging and collaboration tool.
 We are currently in beta testing with a few organizations and are getting ready for a general product release in May.

 > Compared to rolling out our own authentication and authorization services, we estimate that [FusionAuth] saved us around 1000 developer hours.
 Using a standard $100/hour rate, that's $100k in savings.